Daegu: Silla

-Silla succeeded in unifying the Korean peninsula by defeating the other kingdoms of Baekje and Goguryeo in the late seventh century, partly due to assistance from China's Tang Dynasty.
+Silla succeeded in unifying the Korean peninsula by defeating the other kingdoms of Baekje and Goguryeo in the late seventh century, partly due to assistance from China's Tang dynasty.
 Shortly thereafter, in 689, Silla's King Sinmun considered moving the capital from Gyeongju to Daegu, but was unable to do so.
-This initiative is known only through a single line in the Samguk Sagi, a most valued historical record of ancient Korea by Koryeo Dynasty historian Kim Bu-sik, but it is presumed to indicate both an attempt by the Silla king to reinforce royal authority and the entrenched resistance of the Gyeongju political elites that was the likely cause of the move's failure.
+This initiative is known only through a single line in the Samguk sagi, a most valued historical record of ancient Korea by Koryeo dynasty historian Kim Pusik, but it is presumed to indicate both an attempt by the Silla king to reinforce royal authority and the entrenched resistance of the Gyeongju political elites that was the likely cause of the move's failure.
 The city was given its current name in 757.

 In the late 1990s, archaeologists excavated a large-scale fortified Silla site in Dongcheon-dong, Buk-gu.
 The site at Locality 2 consists of the remains of 39 raised-floor buildings enclosed by a formidable ditch-and-palisade system.
 The excavators hypothesize that the fortified site was a permanent military encampment or barracks.
 Archaeologists also uncovered a large Silla village dating to the sixth to seventh centuries AD at Siji-dong.

 Later Three Kingdoms and Goryeo

-During the Later Three Kingdoms period, 892–936, Daegu was initially aligned with Hubaekje.
-In 927, northern Daegu was the site of the Battle of Gong Mountain between the forces of Goryeo under Wang Geon and those of Hubaekje under Gyeon Hwon.
-In this battle, the forces of Goryeo were crushed and Wang Geon himself was saved only by the heroic deed of his general Shin Sung-gyeom.
-However, the atrocities of the Hubaekje forces at this time apparently changed local sympathizers to favor Wang Geon, who later became the king of Goryeo.
+During the Later Three Kingdoms period, 892–936, Daegu was initially aligned with Later Baekje.
+In 927, northern Daegu was the site of the Battle of Gong Mountain between the forces of Goryeo under Wang Kŏn and those of Later Baekje under Kyŏn Hwŏn.
+In this battle, the forces of Goryeo were crushed and Wang Kŏn himself was saved only by the heroic deed of his general Sin Sung-gyŏm.
+However, the atrocities of the Later Baekje forces at this time apparently changed local sympathizers to favor Wang Kŏn, who later became the king of Goryeo.

 Numerous place names and local legends in the area still bear witness to the historic battle of 927.
 Among these are "Ansim", which literally means "peace of mind", said to be the first place where Wang Geon dared to stop after escaping the battle, and "Banwol", or half-moon, where he is said to have stopped and admired the moon before returning to Goryeo.
-A statue commemorating the battle now stands in northern Daegu, as does a memorial to Sin Sunggyeom.
+A statue commemorating the battle now stands in northern Daegu, as does a memorial to Sin Sung-gyŏm.

 In the Goryeo period, the first edition of the Tripitaka Koreana was stored in Daegu, at the temple of Buinsa.
 However, this edition was destroyed when the temple was sacked in 1254, during the Mongol invasions of Korea.